A reinforcement learning approach to rare trajectory sampling: Gradient optimization of rare finite-time trajectory sampling

-In the following sections, we will demonstrate how to minimize this function efficiently through a line-search gradient descent based approach, following estimates of the gradient of equation \eref{KL_divergence}.
-Similar to the policy gradient algorithms of RL, and thus referred to as dynamical gradient algorithms, the resulting methods are very similar in structure to those found in maximum-entropy reinforcement learning \cite{Haarnoja2017,Haarnoja2018,Levine2018}, and closely related to current research in regularized MDPs \cite{Neu2017,Geist2019}.
-Beginning with a simple Monte Carlo sampling based algorithm closely related to \cite{Das2019}, we will then introduce an additional function approximation for the ``value'' of each state, used to guide the dynamical gradient first as a comparative baseline, and then as a bootstrapping estimate, leading to an actor-critic algorithm like those of RL.
-Each step in the development of these algorithms introduces approximations to the true gradient: while this drastically speeds up the learning process by reducing the variance of the gradient estimates, it introduces biases that make the final results less accurate.

-The optimization problem can be further manipulated in a large number of ways, each corresponding to different algorithms for approximating the gradient.
-While we do not have the space to cover analogues of all the possibilities present in the RL literature in exhaustive detail, we will attempt to give a flavour of the various choices.
-We will not provide proofs of convergence or quality of converged results of the proposed algorithms in this work, however, we will apply several algorithms to a toy model, and reference theoretical results for related RL algorithms throughout the section.
+In the following sections, we will pedagogically demonstrate how to minimize this function efficiently through a line-search gradient descent based approach, following estimates of the gradient of equation \eref{KL_divergence}.
+Similar to the policy gradient algorithms of RL, and thus referred to as dynamical gradient algorithms in the physical context, the resulting methods are very similar in structure to those found in maximum-entropy reinforcement learning \cite{Haarnoja2017,Haarnoja2018,Levine2018}, and closely related to current research in regularized MDPs \cite{Neu2017,Geist2019}.
+Following an analogous development to that of \cite{Sutton2018}, we begin with a simple Monte Carlo sampling based algorithm closely related to \cite{Das2019}.
+We then introduce an additional function approximation for the ``value'' of each state, used to guide the dynamical gradient first as a comparative baseline, and then as a bootstrapping estimate, leading to a so-called ``actor-critic'' algorithm.
+In particular, our use of a value function to guide the optimization of the dynamics is a first in approaches focused on trajectory sampling: this provides a key example of the techniques that can be used due to our connection between trajectory sampling problems and RL.
+We will not provide proofs of convergence or quality of converged results of the proposed algorithms in this work, however, we will apply several algorithms to a toy model, and reference theoretical results for similar RL algorithms throughout the section.